jjchee/eCommerce-site/README.md

 After paperclip has been installed, use the following commands to build the application:

-bundle install
+'''bundle install
-rake db:migrate
+rake db:migrate'''

 ##How to run the application
 This application is run on the local host.

-Use the following commands to start the application: rails server
+Use the following commands to start the application:

+'rails server'

-Open a browser and type localhost:3000
+Open a browser and type 'localhost:3000'